coffeepac/tftp/README.md

 - drop and rebuild the connection to ensure things function
 - send out-of-order ACKs and unknown TIDs
 This would be done to make sure the entire application functions under duress.

+The integration script should also send multiple requests simultaneously, write multiple streams to the same filename simultaneously and attempt to read before files are fully written.

 Product Roadmap